bbauska/W3Cx-5of5/README.md

-3. Start from one of the example in the course (the one from the live coding video): try to make the video stop at 5s ,for example, and then display a question, and a \"continue\" button.
+3. Start from one of the example in the course (the one from the live coding video): try to make the video stop at 5s ,for example, and then display a question, and a &quot;continue&quot; button.
 When the button is pressed, the video goes on and stops a bit further, etc.

-4. When this works (the video plays, then stops, you click, it continues, etc.), try to turn the displayed sentence into a quiz: add HTML radio buttons, and when you click the continue button, you will validate the answer, show \"correct\" or \"incorrect\", and maybe increment the score.
+4. When this works (the video plays, then stops, you click, it continues, etc.), try to turn the displayed sentence into a quiz: add HTML radio buttons, and when you click the continue button, you will validate the answer, show &quot;correct&quot; or &quot;incorrect&quot;, and maybe increment the score.

-5. Feel free to add any feature(s) you\'d like.
+5. Feel free to add any feature(s) you&apos;d like.

 As always, do not forget to post the URL of your work in the forum so that we can enjoy your creation.
 Michel will inevitably give you his